Corsican fauna

 Aigle Royal (Acula)

 About 30 couples propagate themselves in Corsica.
 Fortunately, their number is slightly increasing.
-Great predator, he hunts by skimming over mountain-ridges to surprise his prey.

 Habitat: mountains